aspose-words/Aspose.Words-Documentation/cpp/faq/_index.md

 **Q: What is Aspose.Words?**

-Aspose.Words for C++ is a class library that allows your applications to perform a wide variety of document processing tasks.
+Aspose.Words for C++ is a class library that enables your applications to perform a wide variety of document processing tasks.
 With Aspose.Words for C++, you can generate, modify, convert, render, and print documents without third-party applications.

 Details can be found in our documentation.